bobrathbone/GPIOconverter/README.md

 The above instruction will cause the code using the GPIO calls to see directory **RPi** as a package.

-For earlier models such as the 3B or 4 disable the package
+For earlier models such as the 3B or 4 disable the package unless running on **Bookworm OS**
 ```
 rm /usr/share/rmyproject/RPi/__init__.py
 ```